Emirates Flight 407: Aircraft damage and repair

 Despite having tailstrike protection built into the A340-500, the rear pressure bulkhead and the underlying structure were severely damaged during the take-off roll when the tail struck the runway with considerable force.
 The aircraft also suffered extensive damage to the bottom of the fuselage as it scraped along the runway, a large surface having been completely stripped off its external sheet.

 The aircraft was not written off, but was instead returned to Airbus by way of a low-altitude flight without pressurisation routed from Melbourne to Toulouse on 19 June via Perth, Singapore, Dubai, and Cairo with the crew flying below 12000 ft.

+The aircraft was an A340-500 registered A6-ERG.
+It was delivered to Emirates on November 30, 2004.
 The aircraft made its first revenue flight after repairs on 1 December 2009 as flight EK424, and remained in service operating short- to medium-haul international flights out of Dubai, until it was withdrawn from service in October 2014.
-It was scrapped later that year.
+It was stored at Tarbes–Lourdes–Pyrénées Airport.

 Aircrew

 After being interviewed by investigators, the two pilots of the flight returned to Dubai.
 The captain and the first officer were asked to resign from Emirates upon their arrival in Dubai, and both did so.

-The captain of Flight 407 had slept for only 6 hours during the 24 hours before the accident, while the first officer had had 8 hours of sleep in the same period.
+The captain of Flight 407 had slept for only 6 hours during the 24 hours before the accident, while the first officer had 8 hours of sleep in the same period.
 The captain had flown a total 99 hours during the prior month, 1 hour short of the maximum 100 flying hours allowed by Emirates, while the first officer had flown 90 hours in the same period.